 - Poor posture

 An axial loading system allows the growing child to use their weight-bearing joints and supporting muscles in good posture.
 Our muscles and joints are exquisitely designed allow us to safely carry significant loads safely and without pain.
-With an ergonomic school bag that facilitates good posture, our kids can stand tall, carry their book and supplies with their load, without risk of injury.
+With an ergonomic school bag that facilitates good posture, our kids can stand tall and carry their books and supplies without risk of injury.

 Students who have pain when carrying a heavy backpack, experience immediate relief carrying the same weight in the BackTpack.
 The load feels lighter because the axial-loading system reduces forces on the spine and improves posture.

 The BackTpack design is based upon orthopaedic and neuromuscular science.
 The BackTpack safely provides critically important posture and loading for healthy child growth and development.